Elle boit pas, elle fume pas, elle drague pas, mais... elle cause !

 She Does Not Drink, Smoke or Flirt But...
-She Talks (French: Elle boit pas, elle fume pas, elle drague pas, mais... elle cause !) is a French comedy film directed by Michel Audiard released in 1970.
+She Talks (French: Elle boit pas, elle fume pas, elle drague pas, mais... elle cause !) is a 1970 French comedy film directed by Michel Audiard.

 It was shot at the Billancourt Studios in Paris.

 Plot

 Germaine, a housekeeper, has three customers: a substitute bank cashier, a television personality, and a child educator, and learns some of their secrets.
 Revealing these secrets with ability, she influences that the cashier blackmails the television personality, who blackmails the educator, who blackmails the cashier.

 Finally, the cashier murders the educator who blackmailed him, who is then murdered by the television personality.
 Finally, Germaine blackmails her to obtain an income.